beeguy74/lawrag/README.md

 ## Getting Started

 To get started with this project, follow the steps below:
+To get started with this project, follow the steps below:

+1. Clone the repository to your local machine.
+2. Install the required dependencies by running `pip install -r requirements.txt`.
+3. Rename the `.env-example` file to `.env` and provide the necessary environment variables.
+4. Run the `load_data.py` script to load the CSV table as the data source.
+5. Execute the `main.py` script to start querying the system.

 1. Clone the repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.